Skip to main content.

 This fall, two drills, each 23 feet in diameter, will begin tunneling through the city like huge, metallic moles pulling the contraption that lays concrete tunnel walls.

-Archeologists can’t wait for the tunneling to begin at the Damrak, which was once the harbor where the Amstel River met the Ij, leading out to the North Sea.
+Archeologists can’t wait for the tunneling to begin at the Damrak, which was once the harbor where the Amstel River met the IJ, leading out to the North Sea.
 In the 1600s, countless ships returning from the East Indies docked there, making Amsterdam — the dam on the Amstel — one of the world’s wealthiest cities.

 The initial segment where the drills will descend into the earth is being built using the “caisson” method.
 The sealed segment, or caisson, is constructed above the spot where it must go.
 Workers operate in a pressurized air pocket directly beneath it, using hoses and pumping mud upward through a pipe so that the caisson slowly sinks.